AMReX-Codes/amrex-tutorials/Docs/source/index.rst

   to solve a scalar advection-diffusion-reaction equation.
 - :ref:`SENSEI<tutorials_sensei>`  -- In situ data analysis and visualization through a unified interface.
 - :ref:`SUNDIALS<tutorials_sundials>`  -- Time integration with SUNDIALS backend and native AMReX types.
-- :ref:`SWFFT<tutorials_swfft>`  -- Demonstrates how to call the SWFFT wrapper to the FFTW3 (A distributed memory implementation of the discrete Fourier transform) solver.

 .. toctree::